haskell-org/summer-of-haskell/content/index.md

 software-defined system for dynamically orchestrating and enforcing cloud infrastructure at scale.
 Fugue uses Haskell in its product and is proud to sponsor a student to improve the ecosystem.

+[Galois](http://galois.com/) applies cutting-edge computer science and applied mathematics to solve difficult technological problems, delivering practical solutions tailored to our clients’ needs.
+Haskell and other functional programming languages are key tools we use in providing these solutions.

 [Tweag I/O](http://tweag.io) is a network of software innovation labs across Europe.
 We develop novel solutions and products for our clients around the